-Total consolidated assets of the Group stood at P161.40 billion.
+Total consolidated assets of the Group stood at P168.71 billion.

-Total current assets dropped from P84.97 billion to P83.76 billion.
-Cash and cash equivalents decreased mainly due to payments to reinsurers.
+Total current assets increased from P84.97 billion to P87.80 billion.
+Cash and cash equivalents are lower mainly due to payments to reinsurers.
 Receivables pertain mainly to loans and unpaid premiums in the financial services sector.
 Segregated fund assets increased, which pertains to the surrender value of the unit-linked policies of financial services sector.
+Loans receivable, which includes funds extended to policyholders and agents are up due to increase in policy and premium loans.
 Decrease in reinsurance assets pertain to collections from reinsurance companies.
 Asset held for sale dropped due to disposal of investment in construction sector in the first quarter of the year.
-Prepaid expenses and other current assets increased primarily due to additional tax certificates received by the Group.
+Prepaid expenses and other current assets increased primarily due to additional tax certificates received by the Group, which are utilized upon settlement of income tax for the quarter.

-Total noncurrent assets increased from P74.99 billion to P77.64 billion.
+Total noncurrent assets increased from P74.99 billion to P80.92 billion.
+Increase in FVOCI and FVTPL pertains primarily to additional acquisition of debt securities by the financial sector, coupled with fair value gains.
 Increase in investment securities at amortized cost is due to new investments of financial services sector.
 Investments in associates and joint ventures declined due to loss of control in construction sector, which resulted to reclassification of investment to financial asset at FVOCI.
-Financial assets at FVTPL increased mainly due to new investments and fair value gains of the financial services sector.
 Similarly, the increase in deferred tax asset is attributable to the unearned premiums of financial services sector as of the period.
+Right of use assets increased due to new lease term agreement entered into by the education sector, and renewal of existing leases by the automotive sector.
 Increase in retirement assets is attributable to contributions of the Group as of the period.
+Deferred acquisition costs represent commissions and other expenses incurred in issuing new insurance contracts and renewing existing insurance contracts of non-life insurance company.